DeGefen/BigData/content/Questions/Questions.md

 - C) Requires predefined schema
 - D) Only for business analysts
 ?
-- Amswer: B) Uses object storage
+- Answer: B) Uses object storage
 Explanation: Data lakes use object storage to store large volumes of raw data.
 See: [[Data Lake]]

 Question: Which of the following is NOT a feature of Apache Spark?